 In the 1917 municipal election, Moore ran with Hague.
 It marked Hague's ascent to power as mayor and his political influence on the state level.
-Hague's goal was for Moore to become New Jersey's governor--an essential post in Hague's ambitious plans.
+Hague's goal was for Moore to become New Jersey's governor, a crucial post in Hague's ambitious plans.
 In preparation, Moore attended the New Jersey Law School in Newark, passed the state bar examination in 1922, and earned his degree two years later at age 45.

-As he was ending his second term, Moore was persuaded by Hague to run for the US Senate in 1934; Moore overran his opponent with a 234,000 vote plurality.
-Then in a highly irregular move in American politics, Moore, who became disillusioned with New Deal politics, resigned his Senate seat after two years to return to state politics.
-Historian Richard J. Connors writes that Moore was "philosophically a Jeffersonian Democrat," who came to question the New Deal program of Franklin D. Roosevelt.
+As he was ending his second term, Moore was persuaded by Hague to run for the US Senate in 1934; Moore overran his opponent with a 234,000-vote plurality.
+Then in a highly irregular move in American politics, Moore, having become disillusioned with New Deal politics, resigned his Senate seat after two years to return to state politics.
+Historian Richard J. Connors writes that Moore was "philosophically a Jeffersonian Democrat" who came to question the New Deal program of Franklin D. Roosevelt.
 He was the "only Senate Democrat to vote against the Social Security Act of 1935" (Connors, Encyclopedia of New Jersey 534).
-During his Senate tenure, Moore did obtain federal funding for major WPA projects essential to improving the economy in Hague-controlled Hudson County--the Jersey City Medical Center, Roosevelt Stadium, and National Guard Armory.
+During his Senate tenure, Moore obtained federal funding for major WPA projects essential to improving the economy in Hague-controlled Hudson County--the Jersey City Medical Center, Roosevelt Stadium, and National Guard Armory.

-Hague recruited Moore once more to return to Trenton by entering the 1937 gubernatorial election.
-Moore was handily elected for a third term against Republican candidate Lester H. Clee with a plurality of 45,000 votes, mostly due to Hudson County voter support.
+Hague recruited Moore again to return to Trenton by entering the 1937 gubernatorial election.
+Moore was handily elected for a third term against Republican candidate Lester H. Clee with a plurality of 45,000 votes, primarily due to Hudson County voter support.
 He led the state in approval of its control of gasoline and liquor pricing and the restoration of the parimutuel system of horse race betting.
 Moore appointed Hague's nephew Frank Hague Eggers to the New Jersey Court of Errors and Appeals (now the Supreme Court) after having advanced him as a judge to the First District Court in Hudson County in 1934.
-Before leaving what would be his last term, Moore made preparations for the impending Second World War in founding the New Jersey Defense Council and calling up New Jersey's National Guard for federal service.
+Before leaving his last term, Moore prepared for the impending Second World War by founding the New Jersey Defense Council and calling up New Jersey's National Guard for federal service.
 When Hague urged Moore to run again for governor in 1943 against the incumbent Governor Charles Edison, Moore respectfully declined.

 The A. Harry Moore School held its Centennial celebration on April 8th, 2022.
 It is one of the first public schools in the United States constructed for students with physical disabilities.

 Designed by John T. Rowland, Jr., the rectangular Art Deco-style structure of white pressed brick is of different heights of four and five stories.
-Along the facade, above the top story windows, are panels of Egyptian influenced design.
+Panels of Egyptian-influenced design are along the facade, above the top-story windows.
 Below the windows are terra-cotta tiles with geometric panels.
 A ground-level entrance of brick with supporting piers extends from the center of the building's facade.
 An iron fence with brick piers surrounds the property.
 The two-story north wing features a solarium.
-The interior of the school has elevators, handrails, a corrective gymnasium, an auditorium, and other facilities for wheelchair-bound students.
-The curriculum provides the students with comprehensive services in the areas of physical therapy, professional occupational therapy, and learning disabilities.
+The school's interior has elevators, handrails, a corrective gymnasium, and an auditorium with facilities for students using wheelchairs.
+The curriculum provides the students with comprehensive services such as physical therapy, professional occupational therapy, and learning disabilities.

-About 1915, Dr. Henry Snyder, the Jersey City Superintendent of Schools, and Mayor Frank Hague both sought to found an elementary school for children with physical challenges.
-Groundbreaking for the construction of the unique school--Public School No. 36 at Clifton Place--began two years later, but it was not completed until 1921 due to design problems.
+About 1915, Dr. Henry Snyder, the Jersey City Superintendent of Schools, and Mayor Frank Hague sought to establish an elementary school for children with physical challenges.
+Groundbreaking for the school construction--Public School No. 36 at Clifton Place--began two years later, but it was not completed until 1921 due to design problems.
 Instead, the building became part of the Jersey City Medical Center, and the proposed school was temporarily relocated to the first floor of Public School No. 30.
 The new Superintendent of Schools Dr. James A. Nugent and Mayor Hague then enlisted Jersey City school architect Rowland to design a new building on Hudson (now Kennedy) Boulevard.
 Construction for the school began in October 1930 and was initially called the A. Harry Moore Home for Crippled Children.

-The school was part of the Jersey City public school system until 1963 when the City of Jersey City leased the school to Jersey City State College (now New Jersey City University) as a laboratory school for its Special Education program.
-The A. Harry Moore School is presently funded by the State of New Jersey and continues its association with the University.
-Its enrollment includes students from Hudson, Bergen, and Essex Counties, whose local school districts contribute to the school's operation.
+The school was part of the Jersey City public school system until 1963 when the City of Jersey City leased it to Jersey City State College (now New Jersey City University) as a laboratory school for its Special Education program.
+The A. Harry Moore School continues its partnership with the University for its instructional program, is financed by the State of New Jersey, and the Jersey City Board of Education for its facilities maintenance.
+Students from Hudson, Bergen, and Essex Counties, whose local school districts contribute to the school's operation, attend the school.